gxf1212/notes/research/Common-tools.md

 - [gmx逐步放开限制：暴力修改`itp`文件](https://jerkwin.github.io/2017/10/20/GROMACS%E5%88%86%E5%AD%90%E5%8A%A8%E5%8A%9B%E5%AD%A6%E6%A8%A1%E6%8B%9F%E6%95%99%E7%A8%8B-%E5%A4%9A%E8%82%BD-%E8%9B%8B%E7%99%BD%E7%9B%B8%E4%BA%92%E4%BD%9C%E7%94%A8/#9-%E6%94%BE%E5%BC%80%E9%99%90%E5%88%B6-%E7%AC%AC%E4%BA%8C%E6%AC%A1%E9%A2%84%E5%B9%B3%E8%A1%A1)

+`mdout.mdp`: all arguments actually used. help with debugging....

 ## trjconv

 - `-dt`: not real time, but how many frames we go through each time we collect one frame
+- Using `-cat`, you can simply paste several files together without removal of frames with identical time stamps.